Sebastián Soto (footballer, born 1991)

 Sebastián Ezequiel Soto (born 14 June 1991) is an Argentine professional footballer who plays as a midfielder for San Miguel.

-Soto is due to join Defensores de Belgrano on 3 July 2019, having agreed a move on 30 May.

 Career

 Soto had youth spells with Chacarita Juniors, Justo José de Urquiza, Argentinos Juniors and Excursionistas.
 He made eight appearances for the latter in Primera C Metropolitana from 2009, which preceded a further eighty-eight arriving across the following three seasons.
 In 2013, Soto agreed to join Primera D Metropolitana's Deportivo Riestra.
 Fourteen goals came in forty-seven fixtures in his opening two campaigns as the club rose from tier five to Primera B Metropolitana for 2015.
 He netted against Platense, Deportivo Morón, Atlanta, Colegiales and Talleres across two years at that level.
 They won 2016–17 promotion to Primera B Nacional.

 On 30 May 2019, after a season back in tier three with Deportivo Riestra, Soto agreed a move away for 2019–20 after penning terms with Defensores de Belgrano of Primera B Nacional.